Maximum propagation speed and Cherenkov effect in optical phonon transport through periodic molecular chains: Numerical investigation of optical phonon decoherence

-In Fig. \ref{fig:TdepkN10} we show time evolution of the survival probabilities for the system of $N=10$ sites and all distinguishable wavevectors of the initially excited optical phonon ($ka/(2\pi)=0, 1,...
-5$).
-The direct band is considered ($\Delta>0$), so optical phonon energy decreases with increasing the wavevector, as in Fig. \ref{fig:Infk}.
-The relaxation of population is clearly seen for three largest wavevectors, while remarkable oscillations emerge for three smallest wavevectors that is consistent with their infinite time limits close to unity (see Fig. \ref{fig:Infk}).
+In Fig. \ref{fig:TdepkN10} we show time evolution of the survival probabilities for the system of $N=12$ sites and all distinguishable wavevectors of the initially excited optical phonon ($n=kL/(2\pi)=0, 1,...
+6$).
+The direct band is considered ($\Delta>0$), so optical phonon energy increases with increasing the wavevector, as in Fig. \ref{fig:Infk}.
+The relaxation of initial population is clearly seen for four largest wavevectors $n= 3, 4, 5, 6$ where the Cherenkov emission of acoustic phonons iis allowed, although it is slower for the second state $n=4$.
+The population remains of order of unity for two smallest wavevectors $n=0, 1$, where the Cherenkov emission is forbidden (cf. Eq. (\ref{eq:FGRAns})), which is consistent with their infinite time limits (see Fig. \ref{fig:Infk}).
+Low-amplitude oscillations (Fig. \ref{fig:TdepkN10}) with a quasi-period of a few picoseconds could be due to Fermi like resonances of the initial state and the states involving excited acoustic phonons.
+The coupling of the states responsible for such period should be of order $1$cm$^{-1}$ and it can be induced by anharmonic interactions in the second or third order or higher orders of perturbation theory with respect to it.

+The intermediate initial state $n=2$ is exactly at the crossover between two regimes.
+The transport velocity of the optical phonon for this state is equal to the speed of sound.
+The state population shows large amplitude oscillations with the time.
+The analysis of its nature is beyond the scope of the present study.

-We estimate decoherence times for all inital wavevectors $ka/(2\pi)=0, 1,...
-5$ and compare them to the Fermi Golden rule estimates, Eq. (\ref{eq:FGRAns}), in Fig. \ref{fig:Relaxvsk}.
-The results are consistent within the order of magnitude except for the third state ($kL/(2\pi)=2$) from the top where the Fermi Golden rule predicts a very slow relaxation of the order of $100$ ps.
-This anomalously long time is due to a very small squared cosine factor in Eq. (\ref{eq:FGRAns}), that is probably smeared out by the discreteness in the system under consideration.
-In spite of the quantitative differences, the trends in wavevector dependence of decoherence times are consistent with each other for both approaches at least in the domain of allowed Cherenkov's emission.
-We expect that the Fermi Golden rule should work better for larger system sizes.
+We estimated decay times for all initial wavevectors corresponding to the delocalization regime $ka/(2\pi)=3, 4, 5, 6$ ($N=12$, $n_{max}=6$) and compared them to the Fermi Golden rule estimates, Eq. (\ref{eq:FGRAns}), in Fig. \ref{fig:Relaxvsk}, where they are expressed vs. wavevector dependent parameter $ka/(2\pi)= (1, 2..N/2)/N$.
+The results are consistent within the order of magnitude except for the second state ($ka/(2\pi)=1/3$) from the top, where the Fermi Golden rule predicts a zero relaxation rate.
+This anomalously long time is due to a zero squared cosine factor in Eq. (\ref{eq:FGRAns}) for this specific state, that is probably smeared out by the discreteness in the system under consideration and also can be originated from higher order processes in anharmonic interactions.
+In the former case the decay rate should decrease with increasing the system size.
+Indeed, the decay rate of the initial state with the same wavevector for $N=9$ is twice faster, as shown in Fig. \ref{fig:Relaxvsk}, so the significant finite size effect is seen for this state.
+This is in a sharp contrast to that for the wavevector $k = \pi/a$, where the comparison is reported to the system with $N=10$ residues Fig. \ref{fig:Relaxvsk} and the difference of two relaxation times is less than $2$\%.